Not Batavia Moraine

 FORTIFICATIONS

 Squire mentioned wooden fortifications along the Batavia Moraine, but those postdate Nephite forts and all Nephite fortifications were destroyed by the Lamanites (Mormon 5:5).
 The only fortifications we should expect to find after 1400 years would be earthen walls.
 The city with the largest earthen walls was the City Bountiful.
-On our Land Southward page we identify the City of Bountiful as modern day Buffalo.
-Early discoverers of the area did in fact find an earthen wall surrounding it, with a cache of tools, weapons and utensils numbering in the thousands.
+On our Land Southward page, we identify the City of Bountiful as modern-day Buffalo.
+Early discoverers of the area did, in fact, find an earthen wall surrounding it, with a cache of tools, weapons, and utensils numbering in the thousands.